 Both Machine Learning and Deep Learning are changing the world.
 Deep Learning is trending.

-We’ve written short reviews for each application.
+The apps are self-hosted so you don’t need to pay any hosting/cloud fees to use them.
+We’ve written short reviews for each app.
 And there are many more reviews currently under preparation.

 Graphics | |